astier/xswm/README.md

 ## Description

-[xswm](https://github.com/astier/xswm) is a stacking and non-reparanting window-manager for X and has only one task.
+[xswm](https://github.com/astier/xswm) is a stacking and non-reparenting window-manager for X and has only one task.
 Open every window maximized.
 Zero configuration required.
 Due to its limited scope it is very minimal and performant (\~320 SLOC).
 No built-in hotkeys, statusbar, tags, etc. Just a